Moderating Live Group Chat with Video Activities

 At no time will participants be made aware of the backroom observers.
 Administrators and Clients in the backroom can communicate via text-chat, or via the backroom audio channel if enabled.
 When backroom audio channels are enabled, the meeting hosts and backroom users will be permitted to set the desired volume for each channel.
 You can review our Backroom Audio Channels knowledge base article for more information.

 During a Live Group Chat meeting with video, users can choose between two viewing modes: Gallery and Spotlight.
-The toggle to change modes will appear in the top-right corner.
+The View menu which allows you to toggle modes will appear in the top-right corner.
 Users on mobile devices will start in Spotlight mode but can swipe right to view the Gallery.

 In both modes, administrators have white name tags with gold writing and participants have black name tags with white writing.